legendu-net/blog/misc/content/2017-11-18-useful-extensions-for-jupyterlab.markdown

 Slug: useful-tools-extensions-for-jupyterlab
 Title: Useful Tools and Extensions for JupyterLab
 Category: Software
-Tags: software, JupyterLab, extension, plugin
+Tags: software, JupyterLab, extension, plugin, JupyterHub, nbdime

 **
 Things on this page are